siddiquinoor/devtools/aws/codepipeline/ec2.md

-# Working with AWS EC2 intance
+# Working with AWS Codepipeline with EC2 intance

 1. Prerequisites
 1. How to Deploy the Next.js App to AWS EC2